 These changes may become more noticeable once you reach menopause.
 That said, any looseness or weakness is slight.
 You won’t wake up one day with an extremely different elasticity.

-It’s natural for your vagina to change after a vaginal delivery.
-After all, your vaginal muscles must stretch to create an opening large enough for the baby to pass through the birth canal and out of your vagina’s entrance.
+It’s natural for your body to change after childbirth.
+With vaginal delivery, your vaginal muscles must stretch to create an opening large enough for the baby to pass through the birth canal and out of your vagina’s entrance.

-After your baby is born, you may notice that your vagina feels slightly looser than its usual form.
-That’s completely normal.
-Your vagina should start to snap back a few days after giving birth, although it may not return to its original shape completely.
+You may notice that your vagina feels slightly looser than its pre-birth form.
+That’s to be expected.
+Your vagina should start to snap back a few days after giving birth, although it may not completely return to its original shape.

-If you’ve had multiple childbirths, your vaginal muscles are more likely to lose a little elasticity.
+If you’ve had multiple vaginal births, your vaginal muscles are more likely to lose a little elasticity.
 If you’re uncomfortable with this, there are exercises to strengthen your vaginal floor muscles before, during, and after pregnancy.